How to Winterize Your Walk-Behind Lawn Mower

 Just two critical steps should protect its inner workings in the off-season

-Below, the lawn and garden experts at Consumer Reports walk you through these two critical steps to winterizing both gas- and battery-powered walk-behind mowers.
+There are really only two musts.
+First, you’ll have to clean the deck.
+Second, you’ll need to stabilize the fuel—or remove the battery, depending on the mower type.
+Below, the lawn and garden experts at Consumer Reports walk you through how to winterize both gas- and battery-powered walk-behind mowers.

 Step 1: Clean the Deck

 Ideally, you should be in the habit of doing this throughout the season because keeping the blade housing clean helps to ensure optimal mower performance.
-But the task is essential before winter to prevent moisture in the grass clippings from causing rust and corrosion to the underside of the deck.
+But the task is essential before winter to prevent moisture in stuck-on grass clippings from causing problems.

 Step 2: Prep the Mower for Storage

-Leaving fuel in the tank all winter can wreak havoc on the engine.
+Simply leaving fuel in the tank all winter can wreak havoc on your mower’s engine.
 Water from condensation can combine with ethanol in the gas, causing clogs, corrosion, and other problems throughout the fuel system.
 Come springtime, you could be in for a professional carburetor cleaning to the tune of $75 to $100.

-If there’s only a little fuel left after the final mow of the season, your best bet is to run the tank dry.
 If you keep your mower in the basement during the winter, you should remove the fuel regardless of how much is left because storing it inside could be a fire hazard.
-Disconnect the fuel line at the carburetor and drain the remaining gas into a gasoline storage container.
+If there’s only a little fuel left after the last mow of the season, your best bet is to run the tank dry.
+If the tank is full or nearly full, disconnect the fuel line at the carburetor and drain the remaining gas into a gasoline storage container.
 (You can add the leftover fuel to your car.)

 If you store the mower in a garage or shed, it’s wise to fill the tank with gas and add stabilizer—or even better, use prepackaged gas that has stabilizer already added.
 (You may find stand-alone stabilizer and gas with added stabilizer at home centers or outdoor power equipment dealers.)
 For good measure, run the mower for a few minutes so that the stabilized fuel can work its way through the carburetor.